 Lamb is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Lamb has sponsored and cosponsored from Jan 3, 2017 to Oct 26, 2021.
 See full analysis methodology.

 Ratings from Advocacy Organizations

 Conor Lamb sits on the following committees:

-Lamb was the primary sponsor of 1 bill that was enacted:
+Lamb was the primary sponsor of 7 bills that were enacted: